 - Master Plan Presentation (pdf): The 81-slide presentation summarizing the Facilities Master Plan for the Wolf Creek, Illinois Valley, Williams, and Grants Pass buildings, as reported to the library district and library foundation boards in a public meeting on January 31, 2019.

-- DRAFT Facilities Master Plan report (pdf): The complete early draft of the 253-page Facilities Master Plan for the four library branch buildings.
-This draft contains the full Phase 1 report, building assessments, cost estimate reports, and preliminary concept drawings.
+- Facilities Master Plan report (pdf): The complete 260-page Facilities Master Plan for the four library branch buildings.
+This plan contains the full Phase 1 report, building assessments, cost estimate reports, and preliminary concept drawings.

 feasibility study and capital campaign